 Since I’ve been back, I’ve dreamed twice about juggling.
 It is a failure dream, of Dad and me passing clubs like we have a thousand times, but this time, I drop every pass.
 The shiny blue pins are foreign in my hands.
 We try again and again, and Dad assures the audience that we’ll get it.
 I go through the familiar, confident motions, but the clubs slip through my hands like butter.

 Four days after I returned, I coached at a basketball camp, the camp that I went to as a sixth grader, the camp that I came home from crying the first day then went back and faced my fears.
 I hadn’t played basketball in a while, but it came back to me as easily as hot showers and coffeemakers.
 The familiar drills were therapy for a mind that was dying for distraction from the implications of uprooting and replanting.
 I was the coach question of the day, and the little girls soon found out that it was me who spent the last nine months in Russia.
-One asked why, and when I gave her a bite size answer, she looked at me matter-of-factly and said,
+One asked why, and when I gave her a bite size answer that didn’t begin to tell the half of it, she looked at me matter-of-factly and said,

 “That’s no reason to go down to Russia.”